dawex/sigourney/README.md

         .build();

-final var signatureHelper = new VerifiablePresentationSignatureHelper(objectMapper);
+final var signatureHelper = new VerifiablePresentationSignatureHelperV2(objectMapper);

 // Build and sign the verifiable presentation secured with JOSE; the verifiable credential is also secured with JOSE final var signedVp = signatureHelper.buildAndSignVerifiablePresentation(